Feature Length Essays

 Photo Essay Submissions

-- Photo essays can follow any relevant subject, but should have a coherent story.
+- Photo essays can relate to any relevant subject, but must have a coherent story.

-- Captions should be included with all photos and an abstract provided.
+- Captions should be included with all photos.
+Please include an abstract, as well.

-- Photos must be original photos and must be submitted in high resolution.
+- Photos must be original and submitted in high resolution.
 Color submissions are acceptable, but all winning entries are published in black and white.

 Book Review Submissions

-- Subject should have occurred or been published in the last twelve months.
+- Books should have been published in the last twelve months.

-- Ideal reviews will focus on books published by prominent scholars, government officials, activists, or other public persons of note.
+- Reviews should preferably focus on books published by prominent scholars, government officials, activists, or other notable public persons.